Modern Non-Surgical Weight Loss Approach

 What Should You Bring?

 • 3.
-Your Pre Op Evaluation
+Evaluation before Prescription

 Further, you may be asked to receive medical clearance from your own doctor or a medical professional.
 Upon the review of your tests, we will contact you with the set date for the procedure.
 In addition, we will offer you advice to help you stay ready for surgery.